-- surrounding area (lift shaft, courtyard to the building, etc.). - Use the areas provided to store pushchairs and bikes and do not leave objects in places where they should not be. - Please also respect the usage rules and the timetable for your building's laundry room - Do not hang washing out of the window. - Sort your waste, put the dustbins out on the set days, use the specific areas to dispose of large items, do not throw anything out of the window (cigarette ends, dustbins, etc.). - The washing machines are connected to a specific tap.
-Therefore, an approved installer must connect the machine permanently in your apartment. - Be careful, there are many bedbugs in Geneva, so it's best not to pick up old things lying around which could be contaminated!
+- ➤ Do not leave your young children alone and unsupervised in the apartment or its surrounding area (lift shaft, courtyard to the building, etc.). - ➤ Use the areas provided to store pushchairs and bikes and do not leave objects in places where they should not be. - Please also respect the usage rules and the timetable for your building's laundry room. - > Do not hang washing out of the window. - > Sort your waste, put the dustbins out on the set days, use the specific areas to dispose of large items, do not throw anything out of the window (cigarette ends, dustbins, etc.). - The washing machines are connected to a specific tap.
+Therefore, an approved installer must connect the machine permanently in your apartment. - ➤ Be careful, there are many bedbugs in Geneva, so it's best not to pick up old things lying around which could be contaminated!